 When we learn of critical changes to the information in our guidebooks on Turkey, we post them here.
 (Of course, it's still smart to reconfirm critical transportation and sightseeing details locally.)
 Armed with a Rick Steves guidebook and these late-breaking updates, you're set for a great trip!

-Beginning April 10, 2014, Turkey will require all US and Canadian visitors to obtain Turkish visas before entering the country; visitors can no longer get entry visas upon arrival in Turkey.
+Turkey now requires all US and Canadian visitors to obtain Turkish visas before entering the country; visitors can no longer get entry visas upon arrival in Turkey.
 Before you fly, get your “e-visa” online or visit a Turkish consulate or embassy.

 Cruise-ship passengers do not need a visa if they are only doing day trips in Turkey while spending the night aboard their ship.
 However, cruise passengers arriving in Turkey to start their cruise or staying overnight on Turkish soil after their cruise must have a visa prior to their arrival in Turkey.